Eklite157/Trivia_Quiz_Application/README.md

 A Python-based trivia game using Tkinter for the GUI, pandas for question management, and Pillow for image handling.

+## Motivation
+During high school, whenever I found myself getting bored in lectures, I would always switch tabs to Jetpunk where I would proceed to simultaneously memorize and learn the countries of the world.
+Once that became repetitive, I started quizzing myself on world capitals, world flags, and the provinces of various countries.
+To quote an Instagram reel I saw, perhaps that's why no one knew me in grade 9, but after learning Python, I thought to make use of this inexplicable hobby of mine and build my own Trivia Quiz application that can continue to refresh my knowledge in different categories of interest to me.
+While I could continue to use Jetpunk, using my own application would give me additional satisfaction and amusement, and I would also learn some of the behind-the-scenes workings of those quizzes I enjoy so much.

 ## Requirements
 - Python 3.x
 - pillow